 Read about how to buy an inexpensive first guitar…

-Just like any other music instrument training, there are different methods, theories and exercises to learning to play the electric guitar.
+Just like any other music instrument training, there are different methods, theories and exercises involved in learning to play the electric guitar.

 People who have learned how to play by themselves are very rare, and very few self-taught players attain advanced levels.
 So, to avoid discouraging yourself and to be sure to acquire a solid foundation, we highly recommend beginning by taking guitar classes.